kipVk/php-piscine/README.md

 # ex03
 An abstract class cannot be instantiated.
 Abstract methods on a class must be declared on the child.
 DrHouse class is not declaring al the abstract methods from House, so it will fail.

+# ex04
+Who sleeps with who?

+# ex05
+Object interfaces allow you to create code which specifies which methods a class must implement, without having to define how these methods are implemented.

+Interfaces are defined in the same way as a class, but with the interface keyword replacing the class keyword and without any of the methods having their contents defined.

+So only people with the interface fight will print...
+Varys doesn't have fight, so it fails.

+# ex06
+A fighter has a type and the function fight.
+Creeples dont have fitht so it will fail.
+The factory checks if the type of soldier has been absorbed (only one time can be absorbed) and then starts fabricating.